 Onshore wind is a developed technology, present in 115 countries around the world.
-The top 10 countries with the largest wind energy capacity in 2021 were China, US, Germany, India, Spain, United Kingdom, Brazil, France, Canada, and Italy3.
+The top 10 countries with the largest wind energy capacity in 2021 were China, US, Germany, India, Spain, United Kingdom, Brazil, France, Canada, and Italy.15

 Wind turbines can be tall, as much as 300 meters in height, to make the most use of available wind.
 To maximize power generating potential, wind farms are usually located where topography and weather patterns offer the highest potential for significant natural wind.
-They are often on agricultural land or on hilltops and mountains, sometimes coexisting with other land uses such as livestock grazing or cropping areas.
-The number of turbines at wind farm sites varies depending on the net total output required for each installation.
+They are often on agricultural land or on hilltops and mountains, often coexisting with other land uses such as livestock grazing or cropping areas.
+The number of turbines at wind farm sites and output is mostly maximized depending on the wind speeds and the available space on the location and limited by environmental and social issues.

 Land used for large-scale agricultural production (e.g., for livestock or cropping) can often be readily combined with wind turbines.
-In general, a relatively small portion of the productive land is utilized for a wind farm's operation, e.g., turbine siting, access roads, and other related assets such as transmission line easements, electrical substations, transformers, and meteorological masts.
+In general, a relatively small portion of the productive land is utilized for a wind farm's operation, e.g., turbine siting, access roads and other related assets such as transmission line easements, electrical substations, transformers and meteorological masts.
 The landowner usually continues agricultural activities on the remaining land.
-Typically, there is disruption during the construction phase but only minimal disruption when the wind farm is operational, e.g., for access and maintenance4.
+Typically, there is disruption during the construction phase but only minimal disruption when the wind farm is operational, e.g., for access and maintenance.16

-A wind turbine comprises four main parts: the base, tower, generator, and blades (or propellers).
+A wind turbine comprises four main parts: the base (hard stand), tower, generator and blades (or propellers).
 Each turbine is connected by an array of cables that connect to a substation before electricity is fed into the electricity grid.
 Construction of transmission lines and substations are required.

-Construction activities for wind turbines typically include land clearing and levelling for site preparation and access routes; excavation, blasting and filling; transportation of supply materials and fuels; building foundations involving excavations and placement of concrete; using cranes to unload and install equipment; construction and installation of associated infrastructure; installation of overhead conductors or cable routes (above-ground and underground); and commissioning of new equipment.
+Construction activities for wind turbines typically include:

+- Land clearing and levelling for site preparation and access routes; - Excavation, blasting and filling; - · Transportation of supply materials and fuels; - Building foundations involving excavations and placement of concrete; - Using cranes to unload and install equipment which occupy a lot more space than the turbines themselves; - Construction and installation of associated infrastructure such as site camps, batching plants, laydown areas; - Installation of overhead conductors or cable routes (above-ground and underground); and - · Commissioning of new equipment.

 As the wind turbine components (turbine blades) are large, special purpose vehicles are often used to transport them to a site.
-This can be a challenging in areas of steep terrain and in areas where the existing road or access infrastructure is less developed.
+This can be a challenge in areas of steep terrain and in areas where the existing road or access infrastructure is less developed.
 Where access is limited, new roads and road upgrades may be required and need to be undertaken before construction.